List of Hallgarten Prize–winning painters

 The Julius Hallgarten Prizes (defunct) were a trio of prestigious art prizes awarded by the National Academy of Design from 1884 to 2008.
 They recognized outstanding works exhibited in NAD's Annual Exhibition by American painters under age 35.
-A prize was awarded in each of three classes—the First Hallgarten for the best oil painting in the annual exhibition, the Second Hallgarten for the second-best, and the Third Hallgarten for the third-best.
+A prize was awarded in each of three classes—the First Hallgarten for the best oil painting by a young artist in the annual exhibition, the Second Hallgarten for the second-best, and the Third Hallgarten for the third-best.
 The winners were chosen by a vote of all the artists participating in each year's exhibition, and the prizes were accompanied by a cash award.

-Winning a Hallgarten can give a tremendous boost to the career of a young painter.
+Winning a Hallgarten could give a tremendous boost to the career of a young painter.
 The prizes were held in especially high regard because the winners were selected by one's fellow artists.

 The National Academy of Design's annual exhibitions became biennial in 2002.
 The last Hallgarten Prizes were awarded in 2008.